Billing in balenaCloud is managed through organizations. To manage billing for a specific organization, navigate to the organization and select the

 If you need to downgrade or cancel your plan, you can follow the steps mentioned above by choosing a lower tier or free plan instead.

-Certain plan levels and custom plans may require you to contact our customer success team in order to complete an upgrade or downgrade.
+Certain plans may require you to contact our customer success team in order to complete an upgrade or downgrade.
 If you find yourself in this situation, please contact our customer success team.

 Account settings and usage